clash82/notes/windows/index.md

 After that you can remove content of `C:\Windows\Prefetch` folder.

+## [10] List devices that can wake computer up: ##

+{% highlight bash %}
+powercfg -devicequery wake_armed
+{% endhighlight %}

+From here, find the devices in your Device Manager (Control Panel) and, under the "Power Management" tab, remove their ability to wake your computer up.
+If you have network interface cards that you want to keep Wake-on-LAN for, enable "Only wake this device if it receives a magic packet" as opposed to waking up for all traffic sent its way.

 ## [ConEmu] Add `Git Bash here` to `ConEmu` in elevated mode: ##

 - in ConEmu press `Win+Alt+p` to open the settings tab,